 Magic Virtual Assistant vs. Zirtual VA: Which is Better?

 If you’re looking for a long term, dedicated VA solution, Zirtual is a better value than Magic.
 With Zirtual, you’ll have a variety of services rolled into a tier with transparent pricing.
 You’ll be working with the same assistant and can build a relationship over time.
 Magic’s pay-as-you-go approach doesn’t allow for this kind of flexibility and dependability, at least not at the entry level price point.
 That being said, Zirtual is not a great value for your money because you only get about 12 hours per month at the entry level tier.

 If neither Magic nor Zirtual are the right fit for your company, consider Wing.
 Wing VAs provide all the services that Zirtual VAs do and more.
 Meanwhile, Wing offers competitive pricing, with VAs available five days a week for four to eight hours at a time.

 Wing Offers High Quality VA Support

 With so many options for virtual assistant support, it’s a good idea to do your research.
-Wing has you covered with managed, trained, and dedicated assistants that can do a variety of tasks for a low monthly fixed price.
-Wing VAs are available via Slack, Zoom, text, or phone call, you can connect with your Wing VA in whatever method is easiest for you.
+Wing has you covered with managed, trained, and dedicated assistants that can do a variety of tasks starting at 499/mo for 4 hours per day, Monday to Friday.

 Schedule an intro call or chat with Wing today to find out how we can help your business.